ALEX PECK MEDICAL AND SURGICAL ANTIQUES ARCHIVES

 _______________________________________________

 A c.
-1880 Burrows' monaural stethoscope that incorporates a rare percussion rubber ring as shown in a Maw catalogue.
+1880 antique Burrows' monaural stethoscope that incorporates a rare percussion rubber ring as shown in a Maw catalogue.
 The percussor rubber ring fits into a groove around the edge of the thickened ear-plate.
 This a superb example of a very desirable antique stethoscope.

 _____________________________________________

 A c.
-1880 complete ophthalmoscope set with ivory handle and 7 lenses.
+1880 complete antique ophthalmoscope set with ivory handle and 7 lenses.
 The leather lid of the case is gold-stamped: LIEBREICH'S OPHTHALMOSCOPE.

 ____________________________________________